PavelTobengauz/PavelTobengauz/README.md

 ### Hi there 👋

 I'm Pavel Tobengauz, the Director of the Analytics department at a small Russian company with 5 years of experience on this position.
-I'm currently seeking for a job opportunities in Germany.
+I'm currently seeking for a job opportunities in Germany as a Data Analyst or a Product Analyst.

 To enhance my hard skills, I recently completed the Data Analysis Professional Training Course at Practicum by Yandex, totalling 350 hours.
 I would like to share some of the projects I successfully completed during the course.
 Please, check [the repository](https://github.com/PavelTobengauz/yandex_practicum_projects) with some my projects.